 - Catalogue servers hosted at NASA's High Energy Astrophysics Science Archive Research Center (HEASARC)

 How to use it

-- Select missions to use (only XMM-Newton slew and pointed data are currently available)
+- Select missions to use

 - Enter either a target name or the RA, DEC of the required sky position.
 Alternatively enter a list of coordinates from an ASCII file.